 Weekly Legislative Reports.
 Each Friday during the legislative session, VLCT Advocacy publishes a summary of the week’s legislative activity and posts it on our website.
 We email links to each report to our members.

 Webinars.
-During the legislative session, VLCT Advocacy produces a monthly legislative webinar that provides an update on the progress of legislation that specifically affects cities and towns.
+During the legislative session, VLCT Advocacy produces monthly webinars that summarize the progress of legislation that specifically affects cities and towns.
 The free webinars take place Mondays from noon to 1 p.m.

 Legislative Alerts and Updates.
 VLCT usually issues Legislative Alerts as the legislative session is winding down – that is, when legislators need to hear from municipal officials about a particular issue and when time is of the essence.
 Legislative Updates provide the status of legislative activity.
 They are chiefly informational and do not require you to contact your legislators.